DXPortugal/IoTLabs/content/lab-1-3-sending-telemetry-to-the-cloud.md

 ![Choose the remote machine to deploy to](/images/lab1_rpi3-lab01-remote.png)

-**NOTE:** You can verify or modify these values by navigating to the project properties (select Properties in the Solution Explorer) and choosing the Debug tab on the left.
+> You can verify or modify these values by navigating to the project properties (select Properties in the Solution Explorer) and choosing the Debug tab on the left.

 Now press **F5** to run the application and you should see it deploy on the Raspberry Pi 3.
 Test the circuit and application by changing the amount of light the photoresistor is exposed to.